Cynthia Appiah: Personal life

 Cynthia Appiah is a Toronto native and the daughter of Ghanaian-Canadian immigrants.
 She has one older brother and two younger sisters.

+Appiah qualified to appear on Jeopardy!.
+Her episode aired on October 28, 2025.
+She finished in third place.

 Activism

 Appiah is a vocal advocate for the benefits of sports in enriching the lives of others.
 She is an active ambassador with the Jays Care Foundation the charitable arm of the Toronto Blue Jays who provides sports programming to underserved youth in communities across Canada, Fast and Female, a Canadian charity with a mission to keep self-identified girls aged 8–14 healthy and active in sports, and Classroom Champions, a non-profit organization co-founded by former US-bobsledder Steve Mesler and sister, Dr. Leigh Mesler Parise, that connects volunteer Olympians, Paralympians, Student-Athletes, and Professional Athletes with K-8 classrooms through a social and emotional learning curriculum and mentorship experience to improve engagement, build growth mindsets and inspire positive classroom culture.